ashurudra09/campus-image-location-prediction/README.md

 # Campus Image Location Prediction

 This project aims to predict the location of images taken on a campus using machine learning techniques.
-It leverages datasets of campus images, likely with associated metadata, to train models capable of determining image locations.
+It leverages datasets of campus images, with associated metadata, to train models capable of determining image locations.

 ## Features